About Data Pipelines

 To process or enrich data in between reading it from a source and sending it to a sink, you can use transforms.

-Hazelcast provides a variety of connectors for streaming data into pipelines and storing the results in sinks such as Hazelcast data structures, Java Messaging Service (JMS), JDBC systems, Apache Kafka, Hadoop Distributed File System, and TCP Sockets.
+Hazelcast provides a variety of connectors for working with data in a variety of formats and systems, including Hazelcast data structures, Java Messaging Service (JMS), JDBC systems, Apache Kafka, Hadoop Distributed File System, and TCP Sockets.

 If a connector doesn’t already exist for a source or sink, Hazelcast provides a convenience API so you can easily build a custom one.

-Hazelcast members comes with a high-performance execution engine called the Jet engine.
-Using this engine, pipelines can process hundreds of thousands of records per second with millisecond latencies using a single member.
+Using the high-performance Jet engine, pipelines can process hundreds of thousands of records per second with millisecond latencies using a single member.

 To have the Jet engine run a pipeline, it must be submitted to a member.
 At that point, the pipeline becomes a job.